GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/vm-migration/esxi/README.md

 # M4CE(v5) - ESXi Connector

-This example deploys the virtual machine and the security prerequisites to run the Migrate for Compute Engine (v5) [connector](https://cloud.google.com/migrate/compute-engine/docs/5.0/how-to/migrate-connector) on VMWare ESXi.
+This example deploys a virtual machine from an OVA image and the security prerequisites to run the Migrate for Compute Engine (v5) [connector](https://cloud.google.com/migrate/compute-engine/docs/5.0/how-to/migrate-connector) on VMWare ESXi.

 The example is designed to deploy the M4CE (v5) connector on and existing VMWare environment.
 The [network configuration](https://cloud.google.com/migrate/compute-engine/docs/5.0/concepts/architecture#migration_architecture) required to allow the communication of the migrate connetor to the GCP API is not included in this example.